danielpacak/danielpacak/README.md

-I'm currently with [Cycode] working on cybersecurity products.
+Currently, I'm with [Cycode] working on cybersecurity products.
 In particular, I'm focused on [agent-based software supply chain security].
 This involves kernel programming in C and eBPF, as well as Go and JavaScript/TypeScript programming in user space.
 I do lots of integrations with CI/CD platforms such as GitHub Actions and Azure DevOps Pipelines.
 This technology stack is something that I'm building my strength in.